danthedaniel/noquery-ajax/README.md

-# ajax.js
+# noquery-ajax
 A minimalist Javascript library meant to be a replacement for jQuery's $.ajax

-ajax.js does not support all of the features of jQuery's ajax functionality, but it should handle enough so that most applications can simply perform a global replace of `$.ajax` for `ajax`.
+noquery-ajax does not support all of the features of jQuery's ajax functionality, but it should handle enough so that most sites can simply perform a global replace of `$.ajax` for `ajax`.

 ##### Parameters